elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 - user questions are not always similar to relevant knowledge
 - __different__ question-forming and answer forming step
-- from the user question making a general query (with different exapnding techniques) which is more similar to the relevant knowledge
+- from the user question making a general query (with different expanding techniques) which is more similar to the relevant knowledge
 - potential methods for generating general query: __Hyde, stepback prompting, standalone general questions__

 Example: